ivuorinen/starred/README.md

 - [streaver/aws-multiple-accounts-extension](https://github.com/streaver/aws-multiple-accounts-extension) - It allows you to know in which AWS account you are logged in.
 Made with ❤️ by @streaver
 - [styleguidist/react-styleguidist](https://github.com/styleguidist/react-styleguidist) - Isolated React component development environment with a living style guide
 - [supabase/supabase](https://github.com/supabase/supabase) - The Postgres development platform.
 Supabase gives you a dedicated Postgres database to build your web, mobile, and AI applications.
+- [supermemoryai/supermemory](https://github.com/supermemoryai/supermemory) - Memory engine and app that is extremely fast, scalable.
+The Memory API for the AI era.
 - [surveyjs/survey-creator](https://github.com/surveyjs/survey-creator) - Scalable open-source survey software to generate dynamic JSON-driven forms within your JavaScript application.
 The form builder features a drag-and-drop UI, CSS Theme Editor, and GUI for conditional logic and form branching.
 - [t4t5/sweetalert](https://github.com/t4t5/sweetalert) - A beautiful replacement for JavaScript's "alert"
 - [tailwindlabs/tailwindcss](https://github.com/tailwindlabs/tailwindcss) - A utility-first CSS framework for rapid UI development.